brianchirls/loaderator.js/readme.md

 * Separate out `console.log` calls into a debugging extension that can be turned on or off
 * For *ajax* mode, allow for methods other than `GET` and additional parameters (headers, security credentials, `POST` data, etc.)
 * <del>Make sure we're not using `instanceof`.</del> done.
-* JS Lint this whole mess and make sure it minifies nicely
+* <del>JS Lint this whole mess and make sure it minifies nicely</del> done, but on-going.
 * <del>Encapsulate it all in an anonymous function.</del> done.
 * Build a test suite (little help, anyone?)